Your KiwiSaver money is invested in the financial markets, meaning it’s subjected to the ups and down of market volatility.

 Is your KiwiSaver provider active or passive?

 KiwiSaver providers that manage their funds actively, with an investment team, usually like to tell their members because it might give them more weight or credibility.
 If you’re not sure, ask your provider.
 They should be able to give you this information and explain it simply to you.

 Some say passive management is bad in rough markets because when markets go down, passively managed money can do nothing but follow them.
 There’s no doubt an active manager with genuine skill and discipline can prepare better for crises, and have more flexibility to do the right thing when it hits.

-At JUNO, we believe we are a skilled and disciplined active manager.
-For example, during October, we looked at the market volatility and thought KiwiSaver balances could drop.
-So, our investment team raised cash levels within funds, to help safeguard your money.
 A provider with passive management may still be able to make these types of adjustments but, if they do happen, they’re likely to be smaller and take longer.
 Often because another, much larger manager possibly based overseas is actually investing the money.